DOs and DON’TS of Podcasting

 DO:

-• Promote Your Podcast – Pay attention to the online conversations already underway on influential blogs and podcasts that are reaching your intended audience, and work to advance those conversations through active participation.
+• Promote Your Podcast – Pay attention to the online conversations already underway on influential blogs and podcasts reaching your intended audience, and work to advance those conversations through active participation.
+If you need help identifying the hot pockets of influencers driving the conversation in your market, hire a PR firm.

-• SEO your Podcast – The web is still a text medium.
-People search for and find online information based on keyword and phrases.
+• SEO your Podcast – Until spatial computing reaches critical mass, the web is still a text medium.
+People search for and find online information based on keywords and phrases.
 Consider how you will be found.
 Name and tag your podcast accordingly.

-• Include Exclusive Content – Repurposed content has value if that content is desirable, but repackaging existing content with exclusive content widens the appeal of your podcast even more.
+• Include Exclusive Content – Repurposed content has value if that content is desirable, but repackaging existing content with exclusive content widens your podcast’s appeal even more.

-• Match Frequency to Format – If you intend to podcast time sensitive material, commit to distributing new episodes frequently.
-If you intend to distribute podcasts infrequently, choose a format that extends the shelf life of on-demand programming.
+• Match Frequency to Format – If you intend to podcast time-sensitive material, commit to distributing new episodes frequently.
+If you want to distribute podcasts infrequently, choose a format that extends the shelf life of on-demand programming.

 DON’T: